bbehrman10/HyperSDKPost/README.md

 	    TimestampUTC time.Time `json:"timestamp_utc"`
      }

-I will also wrote some set functions that are responsible for setting the values of these attributes.
+I also wrote some set functions that are responsible for setting the values of these attributes.

     func (d *ED25519) SetConsumption(consumption float64) {
 	    d.Consumption  = consumption